whitebrick/whitebrick-cloud/README.md

 9. **Run Functional Tests**

     Download [Karate](https://github.com/intuit/karate#getting-started) (the [stand-alone executable](https://github.com/intuit/karate/wiki/ZIP-Release) is all that is needed).
-    Update `./test/functional/karate-config.js` with your Hasura endpoint URL from (2) above and then with Hasura running, change to the `./test/functional` directory and run the command `.bash`
+    Update `./test/functional/karate-config.js` with your Hasura endpoint URL from (2) above and then with Hasura running, change to the `./test/functional` directory and run the command `$ bash run_tests.bash`

     This creates a few test users and a small test schema `test_the_daisy_blog`.
 Whitebrick is designed for incremental building-out of databases whereas this testing creates a database all at once so it can take time to run - up to 10 minutes in some cases.
 If karate lags make sure Hasura and/or it's container has plenty of RAM.

-    To then add additional test data (northwind, chinook and DVD databases) as a second step run `.bash importDBs` - this can take a additional 15 minutes.
-Or run `.bash withImportDBs` to run both in one hit.
+    To then add additional test data (northwind, chinook and DVD databases) as a second step run `$ bash run_tests.bash importDBs` - this can take a additional 15 minutes.
+Or run `$ bash run_tests.bash withImportDBs` to run both in one hit.

 <!-- END:BACKEND_SETUP ================================================== -->